oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    At this point, you have done enough to be able to run the application again and navigate from the home page to the new Cloud Cash page and back.
 Note that you cannot simply refresh since the routes are loaded at startup time and are not dynamic.
 Hit Ctrl+C (or equivalent) to stop the application and then start it again with th command `flutter run`.

    Login and then click on the "Send Cash Now" link the in the Cloud Cash card.
 You will see the new Cloud Cash page.
-Click on the button to return to the home screen.

 ## Task 4: Build the real user interface for the **Cloud Cash** feature